SCIENTOMETRICS AND STI INDICATORS AS AN OPTION FOR IMPROVING SCIENCE AND TECHNOLOGY DEVELOPMENT IN AFRICA

-Patent indicators within the Science and Technology (S&T) context are used to measure inventive performance, diffusion of knowledge and internationalization of innovative activities across countries, firms, industries, technology areas, etc. The philosophy underlying the use of bibliometric indicators as performance measures has been summarized in De Solla Price’s statement that “for those who are working at the research front, publication is not just an indicator but, in a very strong sense, the end product of their creative effort”.
+Patent indicators within the Science and Technology (S&T) context are used to measure inventive performance, diffusion of knowledge and internationalization of innovative activities across countries, firms, industries, technology areas, etc. The philosophy underlying the use of bibliometric indicators as performance measures has been summarized in De Solla Price’s statement that “for those who are working at the research front, the publication is not just an indicator but, in a very strong sense, the end product of their creative effort”.

 Statistics on the world share of publications by different regions show that Africa produced only about 68,945 publications between the periods of 2000-2004 which is 1.8% of the World’s publications.
-India (Asia) produced 2.4% and Latin America 3.5% of the World’s research publications.
+India (Asia) produced 2.4% and Latin America 3.5% of the World’s research slot terbaru publications.

 Research in Africa is concentrated mainly in two countries; South Africa and Egypt.
 These two countries produced just above 50% of the Continent’s publications.
 Examination of the Continent’s inventive profile, as manifested in patents, indicates that Africa produces less than one thousand of the world’s inventions.
 About 88% of the Continent’s inventive activity is concentrated in South Africa.